Moru people: Dancing

-Between and during economic activities, the Moru spend a lot of time on other cultural pursuits which are of non-economic values.
+Between and during economic activities, the Moru spend a lot of time on other cultural pursuits which are of non-economic value.
 Predominant among the many cultural and social activities are dancing and singing.
 Both of these activities serve as recreation and realization of cultural values.
 Drumming, dancing and singing in Moru society are related to the three seasons.
-The correlation between the drumming, dancing and singing, the three seasonal periods, and general physical and economic welfare of the people, is one of the most interesting features of the Moru society.
+The correlation between the drumming, dancing and singing, the three seasonal periods, and general physical and economic welfare of the people is one of the most interesting features of Moru society.

 From January to April, food is abundant, the people are healthy, physical labour is very little, and there is a great deal or idle time.
 During this time, the dance performed is called RUMA.
 The number of drums used during this dance is four.
 The biggest drum is called Dugye (sometimes also called Lari Endre ‘the mother drum’), the medium size drum is called Ruma, from which the dance takes its name, and the two small high pitched drums are called Lari Ngwa ‘Children of the Drum’.

 From May to August, when there is a great deal of agricultural economic activities, the dancing is called DEGO.
 The number of drums used during this dance is one Dugye and two small lari ngwa.
 With the peoples' strength sapped by the heavy labours and the assumed or real scarcity of food, the movements or this dance begin slow in relation to the rhythm or the songs which is also slow.
 The movements progress to Ngala when the movements and steps become considerably quicker and faster.
 DEGO dances are infrequent and do not last a complete night.

 From September to December the dance is called YELU.
 The number of drums used is five.
 They consist of one Dugye, one Diri (also known as Biri) and three small high-pitched drums Lari Ngwa.
 The movements which are involved reflect the great health and strength which the people have just acquired as a result of eating freshly harvested crops.
 YELU is the harvest season dance.